rettbl/TriPeaks-BSI/README.md

 # TriPeaks
-This project is in correlation with my college course in BSI.
+This project is in correlation with us college course in BSI.

 # Projet C/Algo